-- Continuing education activities include publications, seminars, symposiums, lectures, college courses, and online education. - The continuing dental education hours will accumulate on the basis of one hour of credit for each hour spent in education.
+- 1. Continuing education activities include publications, seminars, symposiums, lectures, college courses, and online education. - 2.
+The continuing dental education hours will accumulate on the basis of one hour of credit for each hour spent in education.
 Subject matter directly related to clinical dentistry will be accepted by the board without limit. - 3.
 The minimum number of hours required within a two-year cycle for dentists is thirty-two.
 Of these hours, a dentist may earn no more than sixteen hours from self-study.
 Self-study is an educational process designed to permit a participant to learn a given subject without involvement of a proctor.
 A qualified professional may act as a proctor who oversees a clinical continuing education course which may be used for classroom style continuing education credits.
 Cardiopulmonary resuscitation courses must provide hands-on training.
 All other continuing education requirements may be satisfied from online education.
-The continuing education must include: - At least tTwo hours of ethics or jurisprudence.
+The continuing education must include: - a.
+TwoAt least two hours of ethics or jurisprudence.
 Passing the laws and rules examination is the equivalent of two hours of ethics or jurisprudence. - b.
-At least t+wo hours of infection control. - c.
+TwoAt least two hours of infection control. - c.
 A cardiopulmonary resuscitation course. - d.
-For sedation and anesthesia permitholders: - (1) At least sSix hours related to sedation or anesthesia; and - (2) At least t-Two hours of closed claim anesthesia continuing education courses.
+For sedation and anesthesia permitholders: - (1) SixAt least six hours related to sedation or anesthesia; and - (2) TwoAt least two hours of related to anesthesia emergencies that are based on actual adverse anesthesia events or actual closed insurance claim claims anesthesia continuing education courses.
+Content offered by insurance providers may be approved by the board.